 - Baseboard Manufacturer: This shows the manufacturer or the make of the board.
 In this case, it is HP.

 - Baseboard Product: This shows the model name/number of the motherboard.
-If you have a Desktop, then this field should tell you the exact model you have i.e Gigabyte GA-P67A-UD3.
-If you have a laptop, then this field would be vague and often display a number such as shown above i.e 8259.
+If you have a Desktop, this field should tell you your exact model, i.e., Gigabyte GA-P67A-UD3.
+If you have a laptop, this field would be vague and often display a number such as shown above, i.e., 8259.

-- Baseboard Version: This isn’t a very important field but should help in further filtering out the exact motherboard you have.
+- Baseboard Version: This isn’t a very important field, but it should help filter out the exact motherboard you have.
 This is particularly important if you want to replace your motherboard.